All the Man That I Need: Live performances

 Besides her tour performances of the song, she performed the song on various TV shows and the concerts.
 On December 11, 1990, Houston appeared on The Tonight Show Starring Johnny Carson (guest host: Jay Leno) and performed the song to accompaniment of her tour band.
 She also performed the song at The Arsenio Hall Show, and Saturday Night Live on February 23, 1991, which was her first appearance on the show.
+That was also the same day the song went to #1 in America on the Billboard Hot 100.